How to Merge PDFs in Adobe Acrobat

 After combining files, the resulting bookmark structure often needs attention — especially in complex documents where the bookmark hierarchy needs to reflect the logical structure of the merged content rather than simply listing source file names.

 Mapsoft Bookmarker is an Adobe Acrobat plugin specifically designed to help you create, edit, and manage bookmarks in PDF documents.
 After merging, Bookmarker lets you batch-rename bookmark entries, restructure the hierarchy, add new bookmarks based on text patterns or heading styles, and export or import bookmark trees — making it an ideal companion tool for any workflow that involves assembling multi-part PDFs from separate source documents.
+For merged documents that need a navigable table of contents, Mapsoft's TOCBuilder can generate a formatted, hyperlinked TOC directly from the bookmark tree.

 Manage Bookmarks After Merging PDFs